hirusha-adi/tab-spoofing/react-js/README.md

-# [Tab Spoofer] React JS
+# [Tab Spoofer] ReactJS

-The React JS Tab Spoofer works similarly to the Vanilla JS version but is implemented in a way that integrates seamlessly with React applications.
-This script manipulates the browser tab’s title and favicon when the tab is inactive by changing them to a random selection of predefined websites.
+The **ReactJS Tab Spoofer** works much like the Vanilla JS version, but it’s designed to integrate smoothly with React applications.
+This script will change the title and favicon of your browser tab when it's inactive, swapping them out with a random selection from a list of popular websites.

-### How to Use?
+### How to Use:

-1. Install the Script:
+1. **Add the Script:**
-   - Copy the Tab Spoofer React script into your React project (you can place it in a new file like `TabSpoofer.jsx`).
+   - First, copy the **Tab Spoofer React** script into your React project.
+You can put it in a new file, like `TabSpoofer.jsx`, in your components folder.

-2. Modify the App Component:
+2. **Modify the App Component:**
-   - In your main `App.jsx` or a specific component, import and use the `TabSpoofer` component like this:
+   - Next, import and use the `TabSpoofer` component in your main `App.jsx` or in any other component where you want to apply the tab spoofing.
+For example:
      ```js
      import React from "react";
      import TabSpoofer from "./TabSpoofer"; // adjust the path if needed